 Our revenue depends upon the number and productivity of our independent distributors who purchase products and sales materials from us in their local currency for resale to their customers or for personal use.
 We recognize revenue when products are shipped, which is when title passes to our independent distributors.
 We offer a return policy whereby distributors can return unopened and unused product for up to 12 months subject to a 10% restocking fee.
 Reported revenue is net of returns, which have historically been less than 5% of gross sales.
 A reserve for product returns is accrued based on historical experience.
-The majority of our revenue is realized in market's local currency using quarterly weighted average exchange rates.
+The majority of our revenue is realized in markets outside of the United States and is translated into U.S. dollars from each market's local currency using quarterly weighted average exchange rates.
 In addition, we operate a professional employer organization that outsources personnel and benefit services to small businesses in the United States.
 Revenue for the professional employer organization consists of service fees paid by our clients.
 These services are marketed directly by us and we have no plans to market these services through our distributors in the foreseeable future.
 We hold a global convention approximately every 18 months in the United States, which generates additional revenue in the United States from sales to our international distributors attending the convention.